k7f/ascesis/README.md

 mul { 1 a -> b, 1 b <- a }
 ```

-What follows is a parameterized definition of a single arrow, which is
+What follows is a parameterized definition of a single-arrow
-instantiated in the context providing explicitly specified node labels
+structure, which is instantiated in the context providing explicitly
-and increased capacity of node `a`.
+specified node labels and increased capacity of node `a`.

 ```rust
 ces Arrow(x: Node, y: Node) { x => y }